 There is no statute of limitations (that is, time limitation) on filing a Request for Investigation.
 However, investigations are typically more effective when they take place soon after the underlying incident occurs.
 The Commission will also consider extended delays in bringing a matter to its attention, as well as any explanation for the delay.

 Because of the requirements of an original signature and verification by a notary public, Requests for Investigation cannot be accepted electronically (that is, by e-mail or facsimile).
-Therefore, Requests for Investigation and any accompanying documents must be submitted to:
+Therefore, Requests for Investigation and any accompanying documents must be mailed to:

 JUDICIAL TENURE COMMISSION